PlayGotm/docs/src/docs/content/utility/marketplace-auction-house-common.md

 ## Exclude expensive gems

 When a player is searching for gems in the %medium%, they can exclude expensive gems from their search.
-In this case the player is only interesting in gems that cost less than 100 coins.
+In this case the player is only interested in gems that cost less than 100 coins.

 ```gdscript
 var query = GotmQuery.new()